-Our United Kingdom building services segment revenues were \$436.4 million for the year ended December 31, 2023 compared to \$477.1 million for the year ended December 31, 2022.
-Favorable exchange rate movements for the British pound versus the United States dollar positively impacted this segment's 2023 revenues by \$2.6 million.
-Excluding the impact of foreign exchange rate movements, this segment's revenues decreased during 2023 as a result of: (a) the loss of certain facilities maintenance contracts not renewed pursuant to rebid, and (b) a reduction in project activity, notably within the network and communications market sector.
+Our United Kingdom building services segment revenues were \$425.5 million for the year ended December 31, 2024 compared to \$436.4 million for the year ended December 31, 2023.
+The decrease in this segment's revenues for 2024 was primarily a result of the loss of certain facilities maintenance contracts not renewed pursuant to rebid.
+Revenues of this segment for 2024 were positively impacted by \$11.4 million as a result of favorable exchange rate movements for the British pound versus the United States dollar.